 *What image do you want to portray?

-*If you have branding what colors, fonts, styles do you use?
+*What colors, fonts, styles do you use?

-*What do you absolutely want on the site?
+*What do you want on the site?

 *What absolutely must be on the homepage and what is the order of priority?
 (This is a core question and you should allow the client time to ponder and discuss this with you.)